MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Remove-MgAdministrativeUnitExtension.md

 # Remove-MgAdministrativeUnitExtension

 ## SYNOPSIS
-Delete navigation property extensions for administrativeUnits
+The collection of open extensions defined for this Administrative Unit.
+Nullable.

 ## SYNTAX